Denver Pyle: Limited roles

-He guest-starred in 1960 in several other Westerns, including Pony Express, The Man from Blackhawk, and Tombstone Territory.
-He guest-starred in the episode "Trail of the Dead", the story of five missing prospectors, of Rod Cameron's modern Western syndicated series State Trooper.
-He appeared with Sammy Jackson in the episode "Resurrection" of the syndicated American Civil War drama, The Gray Ghost.
-He was cast as Big Red in the 1959 episode "Woman in the River" of the ABC/Warner Bros. detective series Bourbon Street Beat, starring Andrew Duggan and Richard Long.
-He made several appearances as Briscoe Darling, Jr., on The Andy Griffith Show.

 Pyle was cast in a number of Western movies by John Ford, including The Horse Soldiers with William Holden and The Man Who Shot Liberty Valance.
 He played a Tennessee soldier (called Thimblerig) in John Wayne's The Alamo (1960).
 He portrayed Sam Houston in several episodes of CBS's The Adventures of Jim Bowie.
 He guest-starred as a law-enforcement officer in Jim Davis' other syndicated series, Rescue 8, and also appeared in an episode of the ABC sitcom, The Real McCoys with Walter Brennan.

 Pyle was cast in the 1960 episode "Three Wise Men" of ABC's Stagecoach West as an outlaw who promises to turn himself into the authorities if he can spend Christmas with his family.
 About this time, Pyle appeared in the segment "Lawyer in Petticoats" of William Bendix's 1960 NBC Western series Overland Trail with Doug McClure, and thereafter in 1961 in "Hand of Vengeance" in the syndicated Western series Two Faces West.
 Pyle was cast as Jed Corrigan in the 1961 episode "The Tramp" of the NBC family drama series National Velvet.

+In 1961, Pyle made the first of eight separate appearances on Bonanza, in the third season episode "Springtime".
+He also appeared in the fourth season episodes "A Hot Day for a Hanging" (1962), "The Boss" (1963), and "Little Man - Ten Feet Tall" (1963); the fifth season's "Bullet for a Bride" (1964), the tenth season's "The Passing of a King" (1968), the twelfth season's "The Wagon" (1970), and finally in "Riot" (1972) in the fourteenth season.

 Pyle guest-starred twice on the CBS series Route 66 with Martin Milner and George Maharis, first in 1961 in the episode "The Newborn" and again in 1962 in "A Long Piece of Mischief".
 He appeared as the father of the doomed family in the dystopian episode "Black Leather Jackets" of The Twilight Zone.

 In 1963, Pyle guest-starred on The Dick Van Dyke Show as Uncle George in the episode "Uncle George".

-He appeared in the 1963–1964 season of ABC's drama about college life Channing.
-He portrayed the character Brill in the 1964 episode, "Johnny Ride the Pony: One, Two, Three", of the NBC education drama series, Mr. Novak, starring James Franciscus.
-Pyle appeared 14 times on Gunsmoke, seven times on Dick Powell's Zane Grey Theatre, and twice on Frontier Justice, all on CBS.
-He appeared in seven episodes as Ben Thompson (and twice as other characters) on the ABC Western series The Life and Legend of Wyatt Earp.

-Pyle played frontier character Deadwood Dick in the 1966 episode "The Resurrection of Deadwood Dick" on the syndicated anthology series Death Valley Days.